jupyterhub/jupyterhub/docs/source/admin/upgrading.rst

 #.
 The *hub environment*, which is where the JupyterHub server process
    runs.
-This is started with the ``jupyterhub`` command and is what people generally think of it as JupyterHub.
+This is started with the ``jupyterhub`` command and is what people generally think of as JupyterHub.

 #.
 The *notebook user environments*.
 This is where the user's notebook
    servers are launched from and are probably custom to your own